Exams and Procedures

 7. Computers may not be used for taking exams without express permission from your professor.
 If your professor has not announced whether computer use is permitted, be sure to ask.
 If you do wish to use a computer and are allowed to do so, you are responsible for providing your own machine.

-8. The procedure for submitting exams will be posted prior to the end of classes.
+8. The procedure for submitting exams is posted here.
+(Exam Instructions.)

 9. Students who use computers to write their exams assume the risk of computer failure and are responsible for insuring against that risk.
 It is therefore essential that you periodically generate back-up copies of your exam.
 The simplest means of doing this is to e-mail a copy of the exam to yourself at reasonable intervals.
 Another option is to save back-up copies periodically to a network drive or a flash drive.